public transport in Gdansk

 I don’t use the SKM very often.
 This is not because the service is poor or overpriced.
 It’s more due to the fact I don’t live especially close to the main railway line.
 Since I bought a car in April 2021, it’s been more convenient for me to drive to places like Sopot and Gdynia.

-SKM train prices are set according to the number of kilometres you travel.
-The prices in red colour below are still valid as of April 2023:
+SKM train fares vary according to the number of kilometres you travel.
+The prices below for adult tickets (bilety normalne) are valid as of 1 September 2024:

 Run a search here to check out prices of season tickets, zonal tickets and other types of ticket, such as single fare tickets between specific stations.

-As an example, buying a ticket at Gdańsk Central Station to travel to Gdynia Orłowo Station would set you back 7,60 zl.
-In my opinion, this is very reasonable if your purpose is to have a day out in the charming Gdynian seaside village of Orłowo.
+As an example, buying a ticket to travel from Gdańsk Główny railway station to Gdańsk Oliwa Station would set you back 5,50 zl.
+In my opinion, this is very reasonable if your purpose is to have a day out in the charming district of Oliwa where you can take in the wonders of Oliwa Park.

 Prices of public in transport in Gdańsk compared with other major Polish cities